noahjevon/Wiki-Search/README.md

 # Wiki Search for Chrome

-Wiki Search displays a short 300 character summary of a wikipedia page by highlighting text within a tab on Google Chrome.
+Wiki Search displays a short 300 character summary of a wikipedia page selected from highlighted text within a Google Chrome tab.

 ## Description